Hachim2/lomi./README.md

 This project is dual-licensed:

 1. The majority of the codebase is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-This means you can freely use, modify, and distribute this code while ensuring that any modifications you make are also open source.
+This means you can freely use, modify, and distribute this code while ensuring that any modifications you make are also open-source.

 2. Certain files marked with `/* @proprietary license */` are under lomi.africa's LLC Commercial License.
 These files require a valid commercial license from lomi. for production use.